worldline/angular-security-training/docs/csp/csp-overview.md

 ![csp-workflow](../assets/csp-wf.png)

-Content Security Policy (CSP) is a W3C standard introduced to prevent cross-site-scripting, click-jacking and other code injection attacks resulting of malicious inputs in the trusted web page context.
+Content Security Policy (CSP) is a W3C **standard** introduced to **prevent** cross-site-scripting, click-jacking and other **code injection attacks** resulting of malicious inputs in the trusted web page context.
-CSP defines a standard methods for web application developers to declare approved origins of content that browsers should allow loading.
+CSP defines a standard methods for web application developers to **declare approved origins** of content that **browsers should allow loading**.

 **CSP is a new browser security policy** :
-- Defines what it is allowed to happen in a page
+- Defines **what it is allowed to happen** in a page
-- Delivered by the server in a response header or meta tag
+- Delivered by the server in a **response header** or meta tag

 ![image](https://user-images.githubusercontent.com/1529433/174068330-0d060e3a-a1f9-4e0f-96b4-7e254658d7e0.png)
 ![image](https://user-images.githubusercontent.com/1529433/174068366-ae57dff9-d2c9-44bc-be1e-b20fa18eec95.png)
 ![image](https://user-images.githubusercontent.com/1529433/174069124-fee089b7-c043-4827-985c-b3731d149c84.png)

 ::: warning
-CSP is not intended as a first level of defense against code injection attacks like XSS.
-CSP is best used as defense-in-depth.
+CSP is not intended as a first level of defense against code injection attacks like XSS. **CSP is best used as defense-in-depth.**
-It reduces the risk that malicious injection can cause, but it is not a replacement for careful input validation and output encoding.
+It **reduces the risk** that malicious injection can cause, but it is **not a replacement** for careful input validation and output encoding.
 :::

 ## Implementation